xcube-dev/xcube/docs/source/cli/xcube_serve.rst

           conc_chl:
             CustomColorBar: my_cmap

-The colormap `my_cmap` can then be configured in  is described in section `customcolormaps`_.
+The colormap `my_cmap` can then be configured in section `customcolormaps`_.